FAC29A/Marika_Portfolio/learnings/http.md

         const data = await response.json();
         const imageUrl = data.results[0].urls.full;

-        // Some function to handle the fetched image URL } catch (error) {
+    } catch (error) {
         console.error('Error fetching image from Unsplash:', error);
-        // Handle the error, perhaps by fetching from another source or displaying an error to the user }
+    }
 }